m-labs/artiq/doc/manual/installing.rst

 -------------------------------------

 .. warning::
-    If you can, use the Nix package manager instead of Conda.
-Conda is buggy, slow, prone to non-reproducible intermittent failures, and limited in features.
+  For Linux users, the Nix package manager is preferred, as it is more reliable and faster than Conda.

 First, install `Anaconda <https://www.anaconda.com/distribution/>`_ or the more minimalistic `Miniconda <https://conda.io/en/latest/miniconda.html>`_.